symengine/SymEngine.jl/README.md

 (a, b)
 ```

-`@vars` is perhaps the most handy for basic use, as it creates a varible whos julia name and whos symbolic name match.
-Which is what one normally wants.

 ### Simple expressions

 We are going to define an expression using the variables from earlier:

 ``` julia